qrtl/thc-custom/stock_delivery_slip_aggregate_quantity/README.rst

 |badge1| |badge2| |badge3|

 This module replaces the quantity display in the delivery slip report.
-The purpose of this module is to be used with report_qweb_decimal_precision for adjusting the decimal places of quantities.
+The purpose of this module is to be used with report_qweb_field_option for adjusting the decimal places of quantities.

 **Table of contents**